Khan/typed-context/README.md

 case the file `thing.go` contains a function `DoTheThing` which does the same things.
 They vary in how they access global & request specific elements.

+There are 2 more examples added since the blog post.
+Some feedback on the original ideas was worth coding into an example.
+The Server Object is just a wrapper around a bunch of resources, which makes function signatures and call sites easy, but does very little to document dependencies.
+The Server Interface is essentially the Statically Typed Context, but without the context.
+Call sites end up with 2 parameters instead of 1, but some context purists might prefer it.

 1. Globals
 2. Parameters
 3. Context, with unsafe casting
 4. Context but safely
 5. Statically typed context
+6. Server object
+7. Server interface

 The blog post explains the pros and cons, and explains why we use statically typed contexts at Khan Academy.